First date: Purpose and goals

-Common goals

 First dates are designed to produce a number of relationship outcomes. (e.g., sexual partner, friendship, short-term romantic relationship, or life partnership.)
-However, as Mongeau says “the desired relationship outcome (if any) is, of course, not directly observable.”
+However, as Mongeau says "the desired relationship outcome (if any) is, of course, not directly observable."
 Mongeau quotes Theiss and Solomon, who have done many scholarly articles on dating, stating that first dates are very important because partners are both getting to know each other and attempting to establish a relationship definition as well.
 The three most common goals that people have on first dates are to reduce uncertainty, achieve relational escalation, and to have fun.

-Men's vs. women's goals and expectations

 As mentioned in the last section, men and women, when dating, have goals and expectations.
 They are looking for certain qualities and characteristics in a person that they wish to have as their immediate companion.
 According to a study about sex differences in human behavior by Alice Eagly and Wendy Wood, professors in Psychology at Northwestern University, both men and women are looking for certain attractiveness that fits their taste and style.
-The study states “the value of attractiveness stems from its perceived association with the ability to provide sexual pleasure.”
-This means that attractiveness suggests information about “sexual warmth” or sexual arousal.
+The study states "the value of attractiveness stems from its perceived association with the ability to provide sexual pleasure."
+This means that attractiveness suggests information about "sexual warmth" or sexual arousal.
 If this is true, then men will typically seek sexiness in a partner.
-However, Wood and Eagly also say “given that the female gender role contains sexual restraint and lacks sexual autonomy, women place less importance on sexiness in a partner.”
+However, Wood and Eagly also say "given that the female gender role contains sexual restraint and lacks sexual autonomy, women place less importance on sexiness in a partner."